-- the affixing of the sign on the goods or their packaging; - the transit of infringing or counterfeit goods through Greece; - the affixing of the trademark on genuine products that the trademark owner intended to be anonymous or intended to be put on the market by another trademark; - the removal of the trademark from genuine products and their sale with a different brand or without any brand; - offering the goods or putting them on the market, or stocking them for those purposes, under the sign, or offering or supplying services thereunder; - the import or export of the goods under the sign; - the use of the sign as a trade or company name or part of a trade or company name; - the use of the sign on business papers and in advertising, including on social media; and - the use of the sign in comparative advertising in a manner that is contrary to Article 9(2) of Law 2251/1994 (misleading advertising).
+- the affixing of the trademark on goods or packaging; - the transit of infringing or counterfeit goods through Greece; - the affixing of the trademark on genuine products that the trademark owner intended to be anonymous or intended to put on the market under another trademark; - the removal of the trademark from genuine products and their sale with a different brand or without any brand; - offering the goods or putting them on the market, or stocking them for those purposes, under the trademark, or offering or supplying services thereunder; - the import or export of the goods under the trademark; and - the use of the trademark: - o as a trade or company name, or part of a trade or company name; - o on business papers and in advertising, including on social media; and - o in comparative advertising in a manner that is contrary to Article 9(2) of Law No. 2251/1994 (misleading advertising).